DavidMertz/RegEx_Puzzles/book.md

 \newpage

-Identifying two or three of a kind is a lot like identifying four-of-a-kind, just with fewer repetitions.
+Identifying two- or three-of-a-kind is a lot like identifying four-of-a-kind, just with fewer repetitions.
 We could do it without sorting the hand, but doing so, as with our full house solution, is a bit easier.